 With a thick New York strip or beefy rib-eye steak, you’ll want to close the grill to ensure it cooks all the way through, or at least as thoroughly as you want it, depending on your preference for rare, medium rare, or medium meat.
 This recipe includes some basic tips on making the most of your grilled meat experience.
 Get our Basic Grilled Steak recipe.

 Leave the grill lid open for these sweet and savory shrimp kebabs with a tropical twist.
+They’ll cook quickly and get a nice char while the pineapple caramelizes.
 Get our Pineapple Glazed Shrimp Skewers recipe.

 – Caitlin McGrath wrote an earlier version of this article in 2013.